Xavi Vierge: Petronas Sprinta Racing (2020–2021)

 After a disappointing 2019, Vierge moved on to the Sepang Racing Team for the 2020 season, partnering with Jake Dixon.
 Vierge once again had an underwhelming season, with no podium finishes, a 4th place being his best in Rimini, and one pole position, which he achieved at Catalunya.
 He finished the season 10th in the standings with 79 points, but 35 points ahead of Dixon.

 Vierge stayed with Sepang Racing Team for the 2021 season, once again partnering Jake Dixon.
 He had one podium finish during the season, a 3rd place from Catalunya, and finished 11th in the standings again, with 93 points.

 Superbike World Championship

 In September, Vierge and Honda announced that he would be competing in the Superbike World Championship for 2022, replacing Leon Haslam.
 He will be partnered by fellow MotoGP outcast Iker Lecuona, on the factory Honda ride.

+Suzuka 8 Hours

+In 2025, Vierge was unable to compete in the Suzuka 8 Hours due to a work visa issue.
+Japanese authorities refused to grant a work visa to Vierge, who was scheduled to compete in the Suzuka 8 Hours as a replacement for his injured Honda WSBK teammate, Iker Lecuona.